Fit & Cut Beginning with A

 Wrap Skirt/Dress: A skirt/dress with a closure formed by wrapping one side across the other and tying the fabric at the waist.

-For those wanting to sound like a pro in the fashion industry, then my Ultimate Guide to Fashion Industry Terminology & Abbreviations is perfect for you!
+If you want to sound like a pro in the fashion industry, I list aaalll the words you’ll need as a fashion designer in my Ultimate Guide to Fashion Industry Terminology & Abbreviations.

 All with photos, of course! 😉